DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_III.md

     ```sh
     git status
     ```
-    Note that the output changed from
+    Note that the output changed from:
     ```
     Changes not staged for commit:
     ```
-    to
+    to:
     ```
     Changes to be committed:
     ```